elegant-scipy/elegant-scipy/markdown/ch3.markdown

 and even
 [simulating Game of Life itself](https://www.youtube.com/watch?v=xP5-iIeKXE8)!

-Can you implement the Game of Life using `nd.generic_filter`?
+Can you implement the Game of Life using `ndi.generic_filter`?

 **Exercise:** Sobel gradient magnitude.

 Above, we saw how we can combine the output of two different filters, the horizontal Sobel filter, and the vertical one.
-Can you write a function that does this in a single pass using `nd.generic_filter`?
+Can you write a function that does this in a single pass using `ndi.generic_filter`?

 # Graphs and the NetworkX library